QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

             (member* a (cdr l)))))))
 {{< /highlight >}}

-We notice that: in all the starred functions above, we always asked three questions: **(1) Is the list null?
+The starred functions require more predicates to consider all possibile situations.
+After observing the design pattern in the above functions, we would see that they all asked three fundamental questions: **(1) Is the list null?
 (2) If not, is the `(car argument)` an atom?
-(3) If yes, is the predicate `(eq?)` true?** Those questions enable a function to work on any cases with: empty list; atom _consed_ to a list; list _consed_ to a list.
+(3) If yes, is the predicate `(eq?)` true?** It is these questions that enable a function to work on any cases with: empty list; atom _consed_ to a list; list _consed_ to a list.

-As comparison, the below function shows a case where only ONE question is asked, and therefore it works only on limited types argument:
+Let's see another function:

 {{< highlight scheme >}}
 ;(leftmost '((potato) (chips ((with) fish) (chips)))) -> 'potato